ADVERT

 π LOC Record Checker

 Look up LOC records that publish latitude, longitude, and altitude metadata for domains and hosts.
+No sign-up required.
+Keeps your data private on-device.

 LOC Record Checker